What is low-code development and why you should care?

 4. Security

-A standard low-code platform should have out-of-the-box security tools and certifications accreditations like SOC, PCI-DSS, GDPR, etc. Built-in security tools help build secure apps and programs with visibility and insights into on-platform activities.
+A solid low-code platform should ship with out-of-the-box security tools and certifications such as SOC, PCI-DSS, and GDPR.
+Built-in security helps build safe apps with visibility into on-platform activity.

 5. Collaboration tools